Disclosure: This site contains affiliate links. I earn a commission if you purchase through them — at no extra cost to you. See full disclosure →

 2. Claude (Free) — better at long-form

-Anthropic's Claude has a free tier at claude.ai.
+Anthropic's Claude has a free tier at claude.ai, now running on Claude Sonnet 4 with a 200K context window.
 In my experience, Claude is better at long-form content where you need a coherent argument that holds across 1,500+ words.
 ChatGPT free is better for short bursts and lists.

 Use both.
 They're free.
 Compare outputs.
 Whichever sounds less like a robot wrote it, run with that one.